MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/password-change-processing-conflict-resolution-function.md

 ms.topic: troubleshooting
 ms.prod: windows-server
 localization_priority: medium
-ms.reviewer: kaushika
+ms.reviewer: kaushika, herbertm
 ms.custom: sap:active-directory-fsmo, csstroubleshoot
 ms.technology: windows-server-active-directory
 ---
 # Password change processing and conflict resolution functionality in Windows

-This article describes a new registry value that can be used by the administrator to control when the PDC is contacted, which can help reduce communication costs between sites and reduce load on the PDC.
+This article describes a registry value that can be used by the administrator to control when the PDC is contacted, which can help reduce communication costs between sites and reduce load on the PDC.

 > [!IMPORTANT]
 > This article contains information about modifying the registry.
 Before you modify the registry, make sure to back it up and make sure that you understand how to restore the registry if a problem occurs.
 For information about how to back up, restore, and edit the registry, see [Windows registry information for advanced users](/troubleshoot/windows-server/performance/windows-registry-advanced-users).